 - Is not tagged to individual students

-- Is calculated using EAL student numbers plus English proficiency levels
+- Is calculated using EAL student numbers plus English language levels

-- Is determined annually post census in Term 1.
+- Is determined every year post census in Term 1.

-Schools may be eligible for EAL Teacher FTE from the EAL Service and/or money.
+Schools may be eligible for EAL Teacher support from the EAL Service and/or money.
 Schools use the resource in the best way to support each EAL student to learn English.